kturney/effective-js/notes.md

       - you can't leave off a statement's semicolon if the next line's initial token could be interpreted as a continuation of the statement
       - there are 5 problematic characters: (, [, +, - and /
       - a rule sometimes used to protect against the problematic characters is to prefix lines starting with a pc with a `;`
-      - js will auto insert semicolons after `return`, `throw`, `break`, postfix `++`, and postfix `--`; so arguments must be on the same line to be interpretted correctly
+      - js will auto insert semicolons after `return`, `throw`, `break`, postfix `++`, and postfix `--`; so arguments must be on the same line to be interpreted correctly
-    3. Semicolons are never inserted as seperators in the head of a for loop or as empty statements
+    3. Semicolons are never inserted as separators in the head of a for loop or as empty statements